-The Graduate Scholarship Program prepares participants to serve in the areas of Bilingual Special Education, Monolingual and Bilingual Speech Language Pathology, Visually Impaired and Bilingual School Psychology.
-The program offers uncertified candidates a traditional path to certification by way of a Master's degree in a traditional teaching or clinical shortage area.
+The Jose P. Graduate Scholarship Program was created to address the staffing needs in critical shortage areas and to improve the delivery of service to New York City Public School students.
+This program prepares participants to serve in Bilingual Special Education, Monolingual and Bilingual Speech-Language Pathology, Blind and Visually Impaired, and Bilingual School Psychology.
+The scholarship program offers uncertified candidates a traditional path to certification by way of a Master's degree in a traditional teaching or clinical shortage area.

-You must submit the following supporting documentation within 10 business days from the date you file the application:
+Applicants must submit the following supporting documentation within ten (10) business days from the date of application submission:

 - Proof of possession of a Bachelor's Degree conferred by June 30th of the current application year.